sgmurphy/wordpress-plugins/calculated-fields-form/README.txt

 * Modifies deprecated jQuery methods.
 * Fixes an issue in the SERVER SIDE Equations add-on (Developer and Platinum plugin versions).
 * Increase the size of the attribute to enter the file content (Platinum plugin version).

-= 1.2.48 =

-* Fixes a minor issue with equations configured to be evaluated manually.
-* Modifies the settings of DropDown, Checkbox, and Radio Button fields.
-* Modifies the search form builder.
-* Remove invalid characters from the file name in the PDF Generator add-on (Platinum plugin version).